Submission Guidelines for All NMU Master's Theses

-2. Submit TWO original Thesis Signature Pages signed by all readers except the Assistant Provost of Graduate Education and Research to 401 Cohodas Hall (Graduate Education and Research).
+2. Submit the original Thesis Signature Page signed by all readers except the Assistant Provost of Graduate Education and Research to 401 Cohodas Hall (Graduate Education and Research).

 3. Submit your FINAL paper electronically on this site following the instructions below.

-NOTE-All changes/corrections requested by your advisors/readers should be made to your thesis before submitting to this site.
-Please note that you must provide your readers' names and e-mail addresses during the submission process.
+NOTE-All changes/corrections requested by your thesis chair and readers should be made to your thesis before submitting to this site.
+Please note that you must provide your thesis chair's name and e-mail addresses during the submission process.
 They will need to provide final electronic approval of your thesis before it will be reviewed by the Office of Graduate Education and Research.

 Before Submitting Your Paper, Have the Following: